-To install the device driver in new CentOS® 6.3 and CentOS® 6.4 systems, or to update the driver on existing operating systems, see Section 3, Red Hat Linux Driver Installation, and follow the instructions to install a new CentOS 6.3 and CentOS® 6.4 system.
+To install the device driver in new CentOS® 6.3 and CentOS 6.4 systems, or to update the driver on existing operating systems, see Chapter 3, Red Hat Linux Driver Installation, and follow the instructions to install a new CentOS 6.3 and CentOS 6.4 systems.

-An optimized, single unified binary is provided for RHEL, CentOS, and OEL operating system.
+An optimized, single unified binary is provided for RHEL, CentOS, and OEL operating systems.